luigilatorre/Air-Quality-Analysis-Lombardy-Region/README.md

-Certainly!
-I'll transform the Jupyter notebook content into a GitHub README format, presenting it as if you were asking questions and answering them with the provided code.
-Here's the formatted README:

 # ARPA Data Analysis: Data Extraction and Initial Cleaning

 This repository contains an analysis of weather, air and water pollution data from ARPA Lombardy (Regional Agency for the Protection of the Environment).